MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ## **8. Callbacks**
 **1. Callbacks will be sent from new IP address**
-If you are dependant on IP address which is used to send callbacks, don't hesitate to contact BIS team --email-- and they will help you out
+If you are dependant on IP address which is used to send callbacks, don't hesitate to contact BIS team developer@mobilepay.dk and they will help you out.

 **2. Callback changes**
 We will stop sending our old callbacks for One-off payment expiration and rejection by user.
 Instead in both cases merchants will receive this callback: